yousty/event_store_subscriptions/README.md

 ## Development

 You will have to install Docker first.
 It is needed to run EventStore DB.
-You can run EventStore DB with next command:
+You can run EventStore DB with this command:

 ```shell
 docker-compose -f docker-compose-cluster.yml up
 ```

-Now you can enter dev console by running `bin/console` or run tests by running `rspec` command.
+Now you can enter a dev console by running `bin/console` or run tests by running the `rspec` command.

 ## Contributing